bouaik/markdown-linter/rules/no_duplicate_link_url.md

 # no duplicate link url
-> print Ok wen an image url is not used before
+> print Ok wen a link url is not used before

-> print ERROR wen an image url is used before
+> print ERROR wen a link url is used before

 Exemple 1
 ```